utakamo/oasis/oasis-tool-edge/README.md

 # Description
-**Note:** This module is currently under development and does not function.

 When calling `function_calling` from `oasis.tool.edge`, the caller must set the `param` field with a serialized string containing the tool's argument information.
 The serialization format is as follows:
 `<variable name>:<type>:<value>`
 Currently, only the `string` type is supported.